Deep Fakes in Elections (S.23) - Overview & Analysis

 Twenty-one states have passed similar legislation and there is a growing recognition of the need to address the risks posed by deep fakes in elections.
 Protecting the integrity of elections and the democratic process is critical to maintaining our democracy and new AI-powered tools are making it difficult to determine what is real and what is fake.

 One notable incident in Slovakia occurred where an audio deep fake circulated just before an election, suggesting a candidate wanted to rig the vote.
-The use of deep fakes into campaigns is concerning and almost certainly poses a risk to free and fair elections.
+The use of deep fakes in campaigns is concerning and almost certainly poses a risk to free and fair elections.

 Other states have faced free speech challenges over similar pieces of legislation.
 Lawmakers will need to be careful when crafting the language to not violate free speech rights.
 This is one of the reasons why the bill only requires the labeling of deep fakes instead of outright banning the practice in elections.